The vocabulary of sexual diversity and gender plurality

 Violences that target people that don't conform to gender norms, for example boys who have female-considered characteristics or girls who have male-considered characteristics.

-Manifestation of disdain, rejection and hatred toward people, practices or representations that are gay, lesbian, bisexual or supposed to be.
+rejection and hatred toward people, practices or

-A combination of homophobia and sexism against women.
+A combination of homophobia and

-Manifestations of disdain, rejection and hatred directed toward bisexual people.
+Manifestations of disdain, rejection and

 The feeling of guilt, shame or self-hatred that is caused by your own attraction towards a same-gendered person or by your own gender identity.
 This feeling is often associated and coming from heterosexism and cisnormativity.